charlottesarter/moneytor/README.md

 - Provide more filters to display more precise and customized plots
 - better verify the user's input (that is easy to do but just takes time)
 - make the interface more appealing
+- check if new user is already registered
+- don't use the name to distinguish between two people
+- chose which currency you want to look at for the plots

 ## Authors